-Chorus.
+Chorus..

 The Clavinova's chorus effects let you modify the voices you play from the keyboard, adding warmth for an even richer sound.
 Flanger effects add pronounced modulation, for a spacy futuristic quality.
 You can choose from a variety of chorus and flanger effects, and set the depth of the effect added to each keyboard voice.
+With the CVP-109/107/700, you can also apply the selected chorus effect to the signal from the microphone using the Vocal Harmony settings (see page 178).